pnsn/eqMap/README.md

 3. _geojson_ contains the authoritaritive boundaries of the UUSS seismic network.
 4. _php_ contains some PHP scripts for querying event and station information.
 5. _stylesheets_ most interesting facet is controlling the colors.
+6. _sql_
+7. _python_ contains a script to generate a Python script for one week from a USGS feed.

 ## Usage

+If starting from scratch then follow these directions

 1. Copy javascripts/eqMapConfigExample.js to javascripts/eqMapConfig.js (This file is gitignored)
 2. Point browser to one of the example html files.
 3. If you are using the X-Section Plot, Get an API key for the [Elevation Service](https://developers.google.com/maps/documentation/javascript/elevation).